Linen: Production method

 The quality of the finished linen product is often dependent upon growing conditions and harvesting techniques.
 To generate the longest possible fibers, flax is either hand-harvested by pulling up the entire plant or stalks are cut very close to the root.
-After harvesting, the plants are dried, and then the seeds are removed through a mechanized process called “rippling” (threshing) and winnowing.
+After harvesting, the plants are dried, and then the seeds are removed through a mechanized process called "rippling" (threshing) and winnowing.

 The fibers must then be loosened from the stalk.
-This is achieved through retting.
-This is a process which uses bacteria to decompose the pectin that binds the fibers together.
+This is achieved through retting, a process which uses bacteria to decompose the pectin that binds the fibers together.
 Natural retting methods take place in tanks and pools, or directly in the fields.
 There are also chemical retting methods; these are faster, but are typically more harmful to the environment and to the fibers themselves.

 After retting, the stalks are ready for scutching, which takes place between August and December.
 Scutching removes the woody portion of the stalks by crushing them between two metal rollers, so that the parts of the stalk can be separated.
 The fibers are removed and the other parts such as linseed, shives, and tow are set aside for other uses.
 Next the fibers are heckled: the short fibers are separated with heckling combs by 'combing' them away, to leave behind only the long, soft flax fibers.

 After the fibers have been separated and processed, they are typically spun into yarns and woven or knit into linen textiles.
 These textiles can then be bleached, dyed, printed on, or finished with a number of treatments or coatings.

-An alternate production method is known as “cottonizing” which is quicker and requires less equipment.
+An alternate production method is known as "cottonizing" which is quicker and requires less equipment.
 The flax stalks are processed using traditional cotton machinery; however, the finished fibers often lose the characteristic linen look.

 Producers

-Flax is grown in many parts of the world, but top quality flax is primarily grown in Western European countries and Ukraine.
-In recent years bulk linen production has moved to Eastern Europe and China, but high-quality fabrics are still confined to niche producers in Ireland, Italy and Belgium, and also in countries including Poland, Austria, France, Germany, Sweden, Denmark, Belarus, Lithuania, Latvia, the Netherlands, Spain, Switzerland, Britain and Kochi in India.
-High-quality linen fabrics are now produced in the United States for the upholstery market and in Belgium.

 In 2018, according to the United Nations' repository of official international trade statistics, China was the top exporter of woven linen fabrics by trade value, with a reported $732.3 million in exports; Italy ($173.0 million), Belgium ($68.9 million) and the United Kingdom ($51.7 million) were also major exporters.